Winter Session 2018: Today in Rajya Sabha

-The government has listed four bills under its legislative agenda in the Rajya Sabha on Wednesday, these bills have already been passed by the Lok Sabha and three of them are pending since the start of this session.
+Home Minister Rajnath Singh will make a statement on the devastation caused by cyclone Gaja and Titli in some states and the steps taken by the government to provide relief in the Rajya Sabha on Thursday.

-The government has listed total four bills for discussion and voting in the Rajya Sabha in addition to giving answers related to the ministries falling in the Group III of the Rajya Sabha list including important ministries like Finance and Power.
+The government has listed total four bills for discussion and voting in the Rajya Sabha in addition to giving answers related to the ministries falling in the Group IV of the Rajya Sabha list including important ministries handled directly by the Prime Minister Narendra Modi.

+Finance Minister Arun Jaitley would table the supplementary demands for grants for 2018-19.

+External Affairs Minister Sushma Swaraj will also make a statement in the house to correct a reply given by her on 19 July this year in response to a question on ‘Harassment of religious minorities in neighbouring countries’.

 The government will also try to discuss and pass four bills.
 These are the National Council for Teacher Education (Amendment) Bill, 2018, the Right of Children to Free and Compulsory Education (Amendment) Bill, 2018, the Representation of the People (Amendment) Bill, 2018 and the Trafficking of Persons (Prevention, Protection and Rehabilitation), Bill 2018.